SoftwareDevelopmentCourse/Tac/GameDesignDocument/Tools.md

 # Tools
+- Tools are the key items that would change game's situation.

 ## Bomb
 - Bomb spawns at the weak team whose whole respawn places be taken up by other team per **30** seconds.
 - Bomb spawns **once per half minute**.